 SQL notebooks are useful for prototyping code and querying and analyzing data.

-From the customers_enriched dataset, click Lab.
-Select New Code Notebook > SQL.
-Click Create.
+From the customers_enriched dataset, select Lab > New Code Notebook > SQL.

-Click +Query.
+Click Create and +Query.
 In the Tables tab of the left pane, click on the icon to the right of the table name to paste DKU_TUTORIAL_SQL_customers_enriched to the query.